-As the National Fund for Workforce Solutions looks back on five years and enters a new stage of implementation in expanding its capacity and reach, it has partnered with Program and Policy Insight, LLC to evaluate findings drawn from the most recent annual submissions of regional collaborative and workforce partnership data.
+The National Fund for Workforce Solutions has partnered with Program and Policy Insight (PPI), LLC to evaluate findings drawn from the most recent annual submissions of regional collaborative and workforce partnership data through 2013.

-Regional collaboratives undergo independent evaluations ithat assess its effectiveness in measuring impact in achieving workforce development goals.
-Here are several examples of collaborative evaluation findings.
+Regional collaboratives undergo independent evaluations that assess their effectiveness in measuring impact in achieving workforce development goals.
+Below are several examples of collaborative evaluation findings:

 - CareerEdge Funders Collaborative Evaluator Report Second Quarter, 2012